Research Article

 Abstract

-Methods: This study included patients diagnosed with dry eye disease (DED) due to primary Sjögren’s syndrome and patients with DED without SS (non-SS DED), all meeting the inclusion criteria at Helal Hospital (Tehran, Iran).
-Objective clinical assessments—including tear film breakup time (TBUT), Oxford corneal staining, tear osmolarity, and Schirmer's test I—were conducted in both groups.
-Subjective symptoms were assessed with the Ocular Surface Disease Index (OSDI) questionnaire.
+Materials and Methods: This study included patients diagnosed with DED due to primary SS and patients with DED without SS (non-SS DED), all meeting the inclusion criteria at Helal Hospital (Tehran, Iran).
+Objective clinical assessments, including tear film breakup time (TBUT), Oxford corneal staining, tear osmolarity, and Schirmer’s test I, were conducted in both groups.
+Subjective symptoms were assessed using the ocular surface disease index (OSDI) questionnaire.
 Correlation coefficients were calculated using linear regression analysis.

 Conclusion: There is a weak and inconsistent association between subjective symptoms (OSDI scores) and objective clinical signs of DED in both patients with and without primary SS.
 Patients with SS may underreport their discomfort despite having more severe clinical signs of DED.